earairl/ITISDEV-MCO/README.md

 # ITISDEV-MCO

 ## Dev Tools and Notes
-- certain changes in react may require you to reload the whole browser, i.e. importing a component that you forgot to export
+- Certain changes in React may require you to reload the whole browser, i.e. importing a component that you forgot to export
+- The project uses MongoDB with Mongoose for data persistence
+- Automatic match closure is handled by node-cron jobs

 ## Project Setup and Installation